Saicharanraju0099/data-science/Readme.md

 Automating repetitive analysis tasks, generating dynamic reports, and integrating Python with dashboards or APIs to deliver continuous insights.

+SQL PRACTICE (IN PROGRESS) 🗄️

+This repository now also includes hands-on SQL practice as part of my data science learning journey.
+The SQL section focuses on query fundamentals, filtering, aggregation, sorting, and real-world database-style problems using customer and order datasets.

+This SQL work is actively being developed.

+SQL Progress Status 📌
+✅ Query Data (SELECT) — COMPLETED

+All fundamental data retrieval concepts have been practiced using realistic tables such as customers and orders.

+Covered concepts include:

+SELECT statements

+Filtering using WHERE

+Comparison and logical operators

+Sorting results using ORDER BY

+Removing duplicates with DISTINCT

+Aggregation functions (SUM, AVG, COUNT)

+Grouped analysis using GROUP BY

+Conditional aggregation with HAVING

+Limiting results using TOP

+Static queries and column aliasing

+Executing multiple queries in a single script

+This section focuses on reading and analyzing data, which is the core responsibility of data analysts.

+🚧 Data Definition Language (DDL) — STARTED

+Work has begun on DDL concepts, which deal with defining and managing database structures.

+Topics being explored include:

+CREATE statements

+Defining tables and columns

+Data types

+Primary keys

+Basic table structure design

+This phase focuses on how data is structured before analysis begins.

 Tech Stack ⚙️

 • Python